Wildboden

 A Novel

-1936, Frauenkirch, in the middle of the Swiss Alps, not far from Davos: surrounded by majestic mountains and laconic countryfolk, Erna Schilling and the painter Ernst Ludwig Kirchner live in the house they call Wildboden.
+1936, Frauenkirch, in the middle of the Swiss Alps, not far from Davos: surrounded by majestic mountains and tight-lipped countryfolk, Erna Schilling and the painter Ernst Ludwig Kirchner live in the house they call Wildboden.
 The political situation in Germany casts a darkening shadow over their lives, something that weighs particularly heavily on Erna.
-And then there are her partner's strugggles with his own demons and his morphine addiciton.
-Erna does her best to hold their shared life together,...
+And then there are her partner's struggles with his own demons and his morphine addiction.
+Erna does her best to hold their shared life...

 Read more